Cancers that start in the vagina are rare. Fewer than 300 women are diagnosed with this cancer in the UK each year.

 Back to top

-Internal vaginal examination
+Internal pelvic examination

-The doctor will use a speculum in the same way as in the screening test, to hold the vagina open.
-A liquid is then applied to the vagina that makes any abnormal areas show up more clearly.
+The doctor or nurse uses a speculum in the same way as in a cervical smear test, to hold the vagina open.
+They apply a liquid to the vagina to make any abnormal areas show up more clearly.

 CT (computerised tomography) scan